 - Is the Applicant (if an individual) or any individual owning 20% or more of the equity of the Applicant subject to an indictment, criminal information, arraignment, or other means by which formal criminal charges are brought in any jurisdiction,or presently incarcerated, or on probation or parole?
 If you answer yes, your application will be automatically rejected.

-- With the last 5 years, for any felony, has the Applicant (if an individual) or any owner of the Applicant 1) been convicted; 2) pleaded guilty; 3) pleaded nolo contendere; 4) been placed on pretrial diversion; or 5) been placed in any form of parole or probation (including probation before judgment)?
-If you answer yes, your application will be immediately rejected.
+- Within the last 5 years, for any felony involving fraud, bribery, embezzlement, or a false statement in a loan application or an application for federal financial assistance, or within the last year, for any other felony, has the Applicant (if an individual) or any owner of the Applicant 1) been convicted; 2) pleaded guilty; 3) pleaded nolo contendere; or 4) been placed on any form of parole or probation (including probation before judgment)?
+[Note: the restrictions for felonies that do not include fraud, bribery, embezzlement, or false statement in a loan application or an application for federal assistance, has been reduced from five years to one year]

 - Is the United States the principal place of residence for all employees of the Applicant in the Applicant’s payroll calculation above?